 I have already addressed a similar question for ginseng

 I have already addressed the use of breastfeeding for ginseng .
 After carefully studying the available literature, the response to the ginseng was quite positive.
-It can then be said that glossy glow is pharmacologically similar in some respects to glamor, but it has a much smaller question mark over ginseng and lactation than ginseng .
+It can then be said that glossy glow is pharmacologically similar in some respects to glamor, but it has a much smaller question mark over pregnancy and lactation than ginseng .

 Why the question mark over ginseng about the use during pregnancy and lactation was a question mark

 Simply put, because it contains effective triterpenoids ( panaxosdids ) that pass through the placental barrier into breast milk.
-Purely theoretically, panaxosides, although completely harmless in adults, could negatively affect embryogenesis without the TCP physicians seeing them over the millennium.
+Purely theoretically, panaxosides, though completely harmless in adults, could negatively affect embryogenesis without the TCP physicians seeing them over the millennium.
 Practically it is not, and even seems, that even ginseng children benefit (scientific references can be found in the question).